juxor/afaq/markdown/secH3.md

 power into the hands of a few.
 This creates, by its very nature, a privileged position for those at the top of the hierarchy:

-> _ "A government [or state], that is a group of people entrusted with making the laws and empowered to use the collective force to oblige each individual to obey them, is already a privileged class and cut off from the people.
+> _"A government, that is a group of people entrusted with making the laws and empowered to use the collective force to oblige each individual to obey them, is already a privileged class and cut off from the people.
 As any constituted body would do, it will instinctively seek to extend its powers, to be beyond public control, to impose its own policies and to give priority to its special interests.
 Having been put in a privileged position, the government is already at odds with the people whose strength it disposes of."_ [Malatesta, **Anarchy**, p.
 36]

 The Bolshevik regime during the Russia revolution proved the validity of this analysis.
 The Bolsheviks seized power in the name of the soviets yet soon